jananibalachandiran29-lgtm/stroke-prediction/README.md

 ## 1. Project Overview

-This project is a command-line machine-learning application for binary stroke-risk classification.
-It takes demographic and health-related attributes as input and uses a Logistic Regression classifier to estimate the probability of the positive stroke class.
+This project is a simple command-line machine learning application for stroke-risk classification.
+I used patient demographic and health-related information as input and trained a Logistic Regression model to predict the stroke class.

-The project demonstrates an end-to-end AI/ML workflow:
+The main steps I followed are:

 **Dataset → Preprocessing → Feature Encoding → Train/Test Split → Model Training → Evaluation → Prediction**